LeonLow97-Sandbox/java-springboot/learn_the_part/009-jpa-sql-database/grade-submission/README.md

 - The owner who is managing the relationship is the **foreign key column**.
   - Thus, on the other table, need to put a `mappedBy` parameter.
   - `mappedBy`: goes on the non-owning side of the relationship.
+- Rule of thumb: When applicable, put the foreign key column in the table that cannot live without the other.

 ## Cascade